nomath4u/radiusnetworks.github.io/proximitykit/index.md

   <div class="tile">
     <img class="tile-image" src="/img/pk-configure.png" />
     <h3>1.
 Configure Geofences and iBeacons in Web Portal</h3>
     <p>Configure and manage your Geofences and iBeacons in our simple web portal.
-This is where you setup you kit, normally one kit per app, and set the region attributes.</p>
+This is where you setup your kit, normally one kit per app, and set the region attributes.</p>
   </div>
   <div class="tile">
     <img class="tile-image" src="/img/pk-cloud.png" />
     <h3> 2.
 Mobile SDK Syncs with Mobile Device </h3>
-    <p> When the app starts up the Proximity Kit Manager it will sync with our backend.
+    <p> When the app starts up the Proximity Kit Manager, it will sync with our backend.
 As that happens the SDK will register each reagion to monitor.
-This is all cached and updated in the background.  </p>
+This is all cached and updated in the background.</p>
   </div>
   <div class="tile">
     <img class="tile-image" src="/img/pk-monitor.png" />
     <h3> 3.
 Device monitors for Proximity Events </h3>
-    <p> When your app is not longer active Proximity Kit will monitor for proximity events, even after the user restarts their phone.
-When you app is active, Proximity Kit will provide detailed information about the iBeacons or GPS coordinates around it.</p>
+    <p> When your app is no longer active, Proximity Kit will monitor for proximity events, even after the user restarts their phone.
+When your app is in the foreground, Proximity Kit will provide detailed information about the iBeacons or GPS coordinates around it.</p>
   </div>
 </div>

-Finally when entering a region app is notified of event Proximity Kit will notify the app.
-Providing helpful event details, this could include bits of information like the attributes you assigned to it, ranging information to see how far away it is or the underlying identifiers and coordinates.
+Upon entering or leaving an iBeacon or Geofence region, Proximity Kit notifies your app of the proximity event along with region identifiers and associated metadata.
+While in an iBeacon region, Proximity Kit provides additional ranging services for continuous proximity updates relative to the phone's distance from the iBeacon.

 ----